iamazeem/vcpkg-test/README.md

 # vcpkg-test

-This is an test project that uses [vcpkg](https://github.com/microsoft/vcpkg) with CMake.
+This is a test project that uses [vcpkg](https://github.com/microsoft/vcpkg) with CMake.

 It uses only one dependency of [fmt](https://github.com/fmtlib/fmt) library.